Connect with others who understand.

 Commercial Food Allergy Tests

 There are many commercial products marketed as being able to diagnose food allergies or sensitivities.
-Customers are told to send in a sample of blood or hair for testing and promised valid diagnostic results.
+Customers are told to send in a sample of blood or hair for testing and are promised valid diagnostic results.
 According to the American Academy of Allergy, Asthma and Immunology and the U.S. National Institute of Allergy and Infectious Diseases, these commercial tests do not provide valid results and should be avoided.

-Updated on October 19, 2021
+Updated on October 17, 2024

 All updates must be accompanied by text or a picture.